Religious ecstasy: Modern

 In modern Pentecostal, Charismatic and Spirit-filled Christianity, numerous examples of religious ecstasy have transpired, similar to historic revivals.
 These occurrences have changed significantly since the time of the Toronto Blessing and several other North American so-called revivals and outpourings from the mid-1990s.
 From that time, religious ecstasy in these movements has been characterized by increasingly unusual behaviors that are understood by adherents to be the anointing of the Holy Spirit and evidence of God's "doing a new work".
-One of the most controversial and strange examples is that of spiritual birthing – a practice during which women, and at times even men, claim to be having actual contractions of the womb while they moan and retch as though experiencing childbirth.
+One of the most controversial and strange examples is that of spiritual birthing —a practice during which women, and at times even men, claim to be having actual contractions of the womb while they moan and retch as though experiencing childbirth.
 It is said to be a prophetic action bringing spiritual blessings from God into the world.
 Many believe spiritual birthing to be highly demonic and more occult-like than Christian.
-Religious ecstasy in these Christian movements has also been witnessed in the form of squealing, shrieking, an inability to stand or sit, uttering apocalyptic prophecies, holy laughter, crying and barking.
+Religious ecstasy in these Christian movements has also been witnessed in the form of squealing, shrieking, inability to stand or sit, uttering apocalyptic prophecies, holy laughter, crying, and barking.
 Some people have made dramatic claims of sighting "gold dust", "angel feathers", "holy clouds", or the spontaneous appearance of precious gem stones during ecstatic worship events.